webaverse/docs/docs/other-projects.md

 ## MetaRTC

 MetaRTC is a Metaverse party system.
 It abstracts WebRTC into rooms of peers, using a presence server to negotiate P2P connections.
-It also presents an API to transmit P2P data and media streams.

 The presence server is located <a href="https://github.com/exokitxr/exokit-backend" target="_blank" rel="noopener noreferrer">here</a>.